 Since the introduction of the Wesleyan Scholars program in 1985 and its expansion in 1995, the Honors and Scholars Program at Virginia Wesleyan College has been encouraging campus-wide scholarship.
 The Honors and Scholars Program encourages academic excellence and ensures that, once here, our best students have an intellectually enriching and challenging experience.
-The Honors and Scholars Program is open to all Virginia Wesleyan students who qualify.
+The program is open to all Virginia Wesleyan students who qualify.

-The Honors and Scholars program offers many benefits, both to the students in the program and to the College as a whole.
-The Program allows honors students to go beyond the usual disciplinary boundaries of a subject, to develop individualized approaches to existing classes, and to increase one-on-one interaction with professors.
-Wesleyan and Presidential Scholars also receive benefits for participating in the program such as priority housing in East Hall, priority registration, co-curricular events and opportunities.
-The Honors and Scholars Program also benefits the Virginia Wesleyan community as a whole, by creating a greater awareness of scholarly achievement on campus, providing a model of honor within the community, sponsoring programs that raise the level of intellectual engagement and discourse on campus, and offering professors the chance to develop courses that will excite them as much as they do the students.
+The Honors and Scholars program offers many benefits, both to participating students and to the College as a whole.
+The program allows honors students to go beyond the usual disciplinary boundaries of a subject, to develop individualized approaches to existing classes, and to increase one-on-one interaction with professors.
+Honor and Scholars students also receive benefits for participating in the program, such as priority housing in East Hall, priority registration, co-curricular events and opportunities.
+It also benefits the Virginia Wesleyan community as a whole, by creating a greater awareness of scholarly achievement on campus, providing a model of honor within the community, sponsoring programs that raise the level of intellectual engagement and discourse on campus, and offering professors the chance to develop courses that will excite them as much as they do the students.
 Read more about Virginia Wesleyan scholars in Intellectual Inquirer.

 - To enhance and make more visible the idea of Virginia Wesleyan as a community of scholars

 - To reward academic excellence on our campus